hiddentao/robe/README.md

 You can add multiple `before` and `after` hooks for insertions, updates and removals.
-Hooks get triggered even when calling the `save()` and `remove()` methods on a `robe.Document` instance.
+Hooks get triggered even when calling the `save()` and `remove()` methods on a `Robe.Document` instance.

 ```js
 collection.before('remove', function*(search, next) {